KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FF-tenor-gif by shin10](https://github.com/shin10/MMM-FF-tenor-gif)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `gifFetcher.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `gifFetcher.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `require("https")` in file `gifFetcher.js`: Replace "https" by "node:https".
+6. Recommendation: Found `require("https")` in file `gifFetcher.js`: Replace "https" by "node:https".
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.css`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.css`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.scss`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.scss`: Replace it with `MagicMirror²`.
-9. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-XKCD by shin10](https://github.com/shin10/MMM-FF-XKCD)